Judge enters not guilty pleas for suspect in stabbing deaths of 4 University of Idaho students - KTVZ

 Bryan Kohberger, 28, was arrested late last year and charged with burglary and four counts of first-degree murder in connection with with the slayings of Madison Mogen, Kaylee Goncalves, Xana Kernodle and Ethan Chapin at a rental home near the University of Idaho campus.

-Kohberger declined to enter pleas in Latah County District Court, with his defense attorney Anne Taylor telling the judge that they were going to “stand silent” at this time.
-In response, 2nd District Judge John Judge entered not guilty pleas on Kohberger’s behalf.
+Kohberger refused to enter pleas in Latah County District Court, prompting the judge to make them on his behalf.

-Kohberger also declined to waive his right to a speedy trial, so the judge scheduled it to begin Oct.
-2. It’s still possible that the trial, expected to last six weeks, could be delayed or moved to a different location.
+The judge set the trial date for Oct.
+2, although it could be delayed.

-Kohberger was a graduate student studying criminology at nearby Washington State University when the University of Idaho students were killed, but prosecutors have not released any information about how they believe he may have chosen the victims or whether he had met any of them previously.
+He was a graduate student studying criminology at nearby Washington State University at the time, but prosecutors have not released any information about how he may have chosen the victims or whether he had met any of them previously.

 Police released few details about the investigation until after Kohberger was arrested at his parents’ home in eastern Pennsylvania early Dec.
 30, 2022.
 Court documents detailed how police pieced together DNA evidence, cellphone data and surveillance video that they say links Kohberger to the slayings.